The absolute seawater entropy: Part I. Definition: Introduction

 The paper is organized as follows.
-I explain in the section~\ref{section_seawater_entropy} the way the standard seawater entropy is presently computed in the reference TEOS10 software (see the subsection~\ref{subsection_standard_version}).
-I then explained in the subsection \ref{subsection_need_update} why there is a need to update the computations of this standard seawater entropy, by taking into account the absolute value for the (pure) liquid-water entropy recalled in the subsection~\ref{subsection_abs_entropies_water}, and also the absolute for the sea-salts entropies, first computed at $25$°C in the subsection~\ref{subsection_abs_entropies_seasalts_25C}, and then at $0$°C in the subsection~\ref{subsection_abs_entropies_seasalts_0C}, before to show in the subsection~\ref{subsection_abs_entropy_TEOS10} how it is possible to modify the TEOS10 relationships to compute the seawater entropy for all conditions of temperature, salinity and pressure.
+I explain in section~\ref{section_seawater_entropy} the way the standard seawater entropy is presently computed in the reference TEOS10 software (see subsection~\ref{subsection_standard_version}).
+I then explained in the subsection \ref{subsection_need_update} why there is a need to update the computations of this standard seawater entropy, by taking into account the absolute value for the (pure) liquid-water entropy recalled in the subsection~\ref{subsection_abs_entropies_water}, and also the absolute for the sea-salts entropies, first computed at $25{}^{\circ}$C in the subsection~\ref{subsection_abs_entropies_seasalts_25C}, and then at $0{}^{\circ}$C in the subsection~\ref{subsection_abs_entropies_seasalts_0C}, before to show in the subsection~\ref{subsection_abs_entropy_TEOS10} how it is possible to modify the TEOS10 relationships to compute the seawater entropy for all conditions of temperature, salinity and pressure.

 Several comparisons with observations and analysed surface datasets are conducted in the second part of the paper \citep{Marquet_CRAS_Geos_25_II}.
-In this first part are shown in the Section~\ref{section_numerical_applications} two numerical applications.
-The impact of the salinity is studied in the subsection~\ref{subsection_abs_entropy_Millero} with a comparison between the old Millero, the standard TEOS10 and the new absolute seawater entropy formulations.
-The classic $t-S_A$ oceanic diagrams is plotted in the Subsection~\ref{subsection_t_S_diagram} by adding the new absolute iso-entropy lines to the isopycnic (iso-density) lines.
+In this first theoretical part are shown in Section~\ref{section_numerical_applications} two numerical applications.
+The impact of the salinity is studied in subsection~\ref{subsection_abs_entropy_Millero} with a comparison between the old Millero and other papers, including the standard TEOS10 and the new absolute seawater entropy formulations.
+I show that several problems unfortunately prevent the use of the `relative' entropy formulation considered by Millero in 1976 and 1983.
+Moreover, this `relative' entropy formulation did not really take into account the absolute values of entropies and has never been used since then.
+This therefore justifies basing the present approach on the more modern formulation of TEOS10, with the sole addition of taking into account the absolute values of the reference entropies for liquid water and ocean salts.
+The classic $t-S_{\rm A}$ oceanic diagrams are plotted in Subsection~\ref{subsection_t_S_diagram} by adding the new absolute isentropic (iso-entropy) lines to the isopycnic (iso-density) lines.
+Furthermore, I describe in subsection~\ref{subsection_General_impacts} other more general situations in physics where the absolute values of entropies impact different phenomena, with detailed computations shown in the Supplementary Materials \citep[][hereafter referred to as ``SM'']{Marquet_Zenodo_2025_Sup_Mat_3rd_law}, as well as answers to FAQs regarding the interest, or not, of studying the absolute entropies of the atmosphere and oceans.

-I finally recall in the concluding Section~\ref{section_conclusion} the main results of the paper, and I indicate why almost all other ocean studies have so far refused to consider the calculation and study of the absolute version of ocean entropy, even as a mere possibility, before to give some answers to the arguments most often put forward to justify this attitude.